nhrrob/nhrrob-hide-admin-notice/readme.txt

 == Changelog ==

 = 1.0.3 - 02/03/2024 =
-- Sometiems you may want to see if there is any admin notices.
+- Sometimes you may want to see if there is any admin notices.
 Now, you can see Admin Notices on your Profile page.

 = 1.0.2 - 01/03/2024 =
 - Tags updated.